kuerbis/Term-TablePrint-p6/README.md

 If *table-expand* is set to `0`, the Return key closes the table if the cursor is on the first row.

 If *table-expand* is enabled and the cursor is on the first row, pressing Return three times in succession closes the table.
-If *table-expand* is set to `1` and the cursor is auto-jumped to the first row, it is required only one Return to close the table.
+If the cursor is auto-jumped to the first row, it is required only one Return to close the table.

 If the cursor is not on the first row: